Our Services

 Children with achondroplasia grow differently, but they still go through puberty.
 In some cases, families may wonder whether early puberty is affecting growth potential.

-If you notice signs of early sexual development—such as breast development before age 8 or testicular enlargement before age 9—you can use a free online assessment to learn more about Precocious Puberty and whether further medical evaluation may be needed.
+If you notice signs of early sexual development—such as breast development before age 8 or testicular enlargement before age 9—it's important to understand whether this could be Precocious Puberty and get guidance on next steps for evaluation and care.

 However, this does not replace medical care.
 Always speak to a healthcare professional if you notice early signs of puberty or have concerns about your child's development.